taherelsheikh/CrunchBase_API/README.md

 # Crunchbase API
+### Crunchbase is an awesome platform to get info about startups, VCs & entrepreneurs
+### This is a package I created to easily use the CB API ;)

 ![](./CB.png)

-## Cool Package to easily use the CB API for data gathering